Chundi21/Tradezone-Ecommerce-Business-Analysis/04_tradezone_sql_README.md

 ## Overview

-Raw data sitting in a database doesn't make decisions — analysis does.
+Raw data sitting in a database doesn't make decisions; analysis does.
 This project takes TradeZone's transaction and customer data and turns it into something a business can act on: a clear picture of where revenue is coming from, where it isn't, and why the gap between Lagos and Kano isn't just a volume problem.

 The deliverable wasn't just queries.
-It was an executive memo — written for a non-technical audience — translating every finding into a concrete recommendation.
+It was an executive memo written for a non-technical audience, translating every finding into a concrete recommendation.

----

 ## Tech Stack